Portsmouth and Southsea Coastal Walk

 - Farlington Marshes - Explore this lovely coastal nature reserve on this walk on Portsea Island near Portsmouth

-- Hayling Billy Trail - This trail uses the Hayling Billy Coastal Path which runs along the west coast of Hayling Island near Havant.
+- Hayling Billy Trail - This popular cycling and walking trail uses the Hayling Billy Coastal Path which runs along the west coast of Hayling Island near Havant.

 The trail gives fabulous views of Langstone Harbour which is an internationally important site for its wildfowl and wading birds